TabbycatDebate/tabbycat/docs/install/docker.rst

 Installing Locally using Docker
 ===============================

+.. admonition:: Is this the best install method for you?

-**Before you start:** Be sure to read our page on :ref:`local installations <install-local>` to help you understand what's going on, particularly this section: :ref:`install-decision`
+    In most cases, we recommend doing an :ref:`internet-based installation on Heroku <install-heroku>` instead.
+If you decide to do a local installation, be sure to read our page on :ref:`local installations <install-local>` to help you understand what's going on, particularly this section: :ref:`install-decision`

 Docker is an application that makes it very easy to load and run a specific collection of software.
 It allows us to bundle everything necessary to run Tabbycat into a single 'virtual machine' rather than have users install everything needed step-by-step.
 Once set up, Docker will allow you to start and stop a webserver (that in turn runs Tabbycat) whenever you need.